Kdimtsis/IMDb_Top_250_Movies/README.md

 # IMDb Top 250 Movies

-### Collection, analysis and visualization of the top 250 movies by user rating on IMDB using Microsoft PowerBI
+### Collection, analysis and visualization of the top 250 movies by user rating on IMDB using Python, Pandas and Microsoft PowerBI